mProjectsCode/obsidian-shiki-plugin/README.md

 ## Credits

-This plugin uses the [shiki](https://shiki.style/) library and parts of the Dracula VSCode theme for syntax highlighting.
+This plugin uses [shiki](https://shiki.style/), [Expressive Code](https://expressive-code.com/), and parts of the Dracula VSCode theme for syntax highlighting.

+Special thanks to:

+-   Hippo (hippotastic) for their work and support with Expressive Code
+-   sailKite for CSS help and testing the plugin